nemisj/docs/cv.md

 Because of the use of some legacy systems which could not run on various platforms like OSX, I have introduced  virtual machines with all the skeleton code and helpful tools for fast bootstrap of development process.
 Our VMS were build on top of the vagrant tooling.

-* Coaching developers for "JavaScript best practices"

-Aside of coding I was also spending some time coaching our developers for JavaScript best practes.

 * A lot more

 In the time that I worked and working at Informaat CXP I've been busy on a different fields of software development, so there is even more, from small to bigger things, which I haven't covered in my CV.